rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 4. **Tiered Communication Architecture:** Battery-powered relay nodes use Thread for low-power mesh networking, while mains-powered infrastructure nodes use WiFi HaLow (802.11ah) for high-bandwidth aggregation.
 This prevents Thread bandwidth saturation in large deployments while maintaining years of battery life for edge devices.

 5. **VPS Integration Pathway:** Section 4.8 outlines how markerless Visual Positioning Systems can extend P1's indoor capabilities beyond fiducial-based localization.
-By partnering with established VPS vendors (Dragonfly, Immersal), P1 can offer camera-based positioning that uses the environment itself as reference—no markers required.
+By partnering with established VPS vendors (Dragonfly, Immersal), P1 can offer camera-based positioning that uses the environment itself as reference, with no markers required.
+Critically, the architecture ensures **facility maps never leave customer premises**: all map processing and localization runs on-site, enabling deployment in air-gapped and security-sensitive environments where cloud-dependent solutions are prohibited.
 This capability feeds into the same Positioning Engine architecture, creating a unified platform spanning RTK outdoor, fiducial-based indoor, and VPS-enhanced indoor positioning.

 This approach complements P1's roadmap rather than competing with it, providing near-term indoor coverage while establishing a pathway to increasingly sophisticated positioning technologies.